-This BBQ crock pot pulled pork recipe is one of Pete’s favorites, and it has saved us from slaying over a hot grill many time in the crazy heat this summer.
-It’s really easy to make, with very little prep, and has only 5 ingredients.
+This BBQ crock pot pulled pork recipe is one of Pete’s favorites, and it has saved us from slaying over a hot grill many time in the crazy heat of summer.
+Plus, it’s great over a bowl of rice during winter and is really easy to make with only 5 ingredients.
 I also love it because it’s quick to throw together in the morning, and then we don’t have to worry about dinner at all since it’s ready in the evening without an ounce more of effort.
 I can work late, or we can go for a run or bike ride, and no one has to cook.

 Plus, I had a whole series of podcast episodes that included interviews with pit masters and some of the best barbecue experts in the country (you can listen to those here.)
 So, something as simple as crock pot pulled pork seemed like a no brainer for satisfying those podcast-induced barbecue cravings!
 Plus, it’s pretty versatile as there’s a variety of ways to serve it, so you can switch it up between pulled pork sandwiches, tacos, and one of our new favorites — over smoked rice.
 Yes, smoked rice is a thing and it’s life changing.

 Try out the recipe below and let us know what you think!
 I also have a photo below of our leftovers to give you another idea on how to serve it, besides as an amazing pulled pork sandwich.Print

 - 1 medium white onion